Complaints about UKCISA

 In the first instance, we endeavor to resolve all queries informally.
 Please contact the UKCISA member of staff directly or their line manager.
-Phone the UKCISA reception (+44) (0) 20 7288 4330 and ask to speak to the person concerned or request their email address to contact them directly.
+Contact the Director of Policy and Services to request their email address to contact them directly.

 - Please set out your issue in a clear and concise manner

-- Explain what we did wrong, what we could have done differently and how we can out it right
+- Explain what we did wrong, what we could have done differently and how we can put it right

 - Taking all complaints seriously, investigating them proportionately and appropriately

 - Ensuring all staff are aware of the complaints policy and clear about their roles when handling complaints